ashkite/picture_classification/tools/geonames/README.md

 # GeoNames city seed

-This script downloads the GeoNames `cities15000` dataset and converts it into `app/src/main/assets/cities_seed.csv` using ASCII names for compatibility.
+This script downloads the GeoNames `cities15000` dataset and converts it into `app/src/main/assets/cities_seed.csv` using ASCII English names and Korean alternate names when available.

+Note: the alternate names download is large and may take a few minutes.

 Run: